“Amanda and Claire have an encyclopaedic knowledge of where and how to have fun”

 The Sierra Subbetica

-La Celada is at the feet of the Sierra – one of the Iberian Lynx’s last refuges – and so you really can walk straight into the mountains if you choose.
+La Celada is at the feet of the Sierra Subbetica – one of the Iberian Lynx’s last refuges – and so you really can walk straight into the mountains if you choose.
+Just go up the hill and keep going!

 And typical of all Andalucian villages, you will be met with white houses festooned with flowers and decorations winding away into the narrow cobbled distance.
 Perfect for setting up a tripod or easel.

-The fourteen Subbética mountain villages including Iznájar, Rute, Lucena, Cabra, Priego de Córdoba, Zuheros, Luque, Doña Mencía are all an easy journey away.
-Maps are in the house so you can choose whether to drive, bicycle, walk or motorcycle.
+The fourteen Subbética mountain villages including Iznájar, Rute, Lucena, Cabra, Priego de Córdoba, Zuheros, Luque, Doña Mencía are all a beautiful drive to encounter.

 And to sit in the hot tub soaking up the views of the Sierra Subbética with a glass of local Pedro Ximenez Málaga Wine after a long day soaking up rural Andalucian beauty?
 Bliss …